pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 Just like learning a human language, studying a computer language means that you need to memorise vocabulary and grammar (syntax).
 While mastering the syntax of R might seem daunting, the RStudio development environment helps you with writing code.

 The biggest problem with writing code is that the computer executes your instructions exactly as they are written.
-These are the famous bugs.
-These mistakes are bugs because they can be frustrating and hard to eradicate.
+Any ambiguity in the code will lead to unexpected outcomes.
+These are the famous bugs, which can be frustrating and time-consuming to eradicate.
 When the results of your analysis don't make sense, or the code doesn't work at all, blame yourself and not the computer.
 Even a tiny mistake, such as a misplaced bracket, causes the program to fail.
 The best way to prevent bugs is to be systematic and write 'elegant', easy to understand, code.

-Another critical aspect in writing code is that there are many ways to solves a problem.
-Just like there are many ways to say the same thing in natural language, a data scientist needs to make lots of decisions on how to solve a problem.
+Another critical aspect in writing code is that there are many ways to solves one problem, just like there are many ways to say the same thing in natural language.
 Although there is no right or wrong method to solve a problem, some ways are better than others.
+The solutions provided in this course are as such 'opinionated' in that they are just one way to solve the problem.

-Firstly, the code needs to be optimised to run fast.
+You need to optimise your to run fast.
 Some of the methods are slower than other methods, or they require a lot more memory.
-The solutions provided in this course are as such 'opinionated' in that they are just one way to solve the problem.
-This course is not concerned with optimisation because the data sets are small.
+The code in this course is generally simple enough to avoid these issues.

-Computer code also needs to be elegant.
+Lastly, computer code also needs to be elegant.
 It needs to be easy to read and to follow by another person who might want to reuse your fantastic solution.
-Computer science guru Donald Knuth said in this respect that computer code is a lot like poetry.
+Computer science guru Donald Knuth said in this respect that computer code is like poetry.
 The session about [data products](#dataproducts) delves a bit deeper into writing elegant code.

 ### Understanding computer code
 Not all code examples in this course are explained in detail.
 To understand how the code functions, you need to reverse-engineer it.
 Modifying existing code to figure out how it works is a productive method to learn any programming language.
+The best way to learn how to write code is to play with it.

 The best way to reverse-engineer code is to execute each line separately and inspect the intermediate results.
-Another simple technique is to run parts of complex statements or change the options in a statement, to see the difference in the outcome.
+Another simple technique is to run parts of complex statements or change the options in a statement and analyse differences in the output.

-Only if you understand the parts can you grasp the whole expression.
-The best way to learn how to write code is to play with it.

-When you search the internet, you find many examples of code, shared by others.
+When you search the internet, you find many examples of code shared by others.
 Copying this code is a great way to learn.
-If you like to learn from these examples, I recommend you type any examples you find on the web, instead of using copy-paste, so you can fully understand the techniques they use.
+If you like to learn from these online snippets, make sure you reverse engineer them so you can learn new techniques and replicate them in future problems.

+## Debugging Code
+Writing code can be a rewarding, but sometimes also frustrating, experience.
+Syntactic errors are common and easily caught.
+RStudio will help you find simple semantic errors, indicated with red text on your code.
+Even though your code might be syntactically and semantically correct, you might not achieve the expected outcome.
+Either the program crashes or runs forever in an infinite loop.
+If R produces an error message:

+* Check for typos!
+A parenthesis in the wrong place can make a big difference.
+* Read the error message and make sure you understand it
+* Google the error message, exactly as written

+More problematic is when your code provdies the wrong answer.
+To prevent these types of errors, it is wise to test your code with known data where you can anticipate the outcomes.
+Always apply a common-sense review on your results. l
 ## Using R and RStudio
 The best way is to use R in combination with an *Integrated Development Environment* (IDE).
 This software helps you to write and manage code.
 An IDE typically consists of a source code editor, automation tools, and functionality to simplify writing and running code.

 The most popular IDE for the R language is [RStudio](https://rstudio.com/).
 This software is also an open-source project, with free and paid versions for companies that want to use advanced features.
+RStudio is also capable of working with other languages such as Python.

 To install the required software, follow these steps:
 * Go to the [R Project](https://cran.r-project.org/) website.